hds-sandbox/bulk_RNAseq_course/develop/07c_DEA_visualization.md

     4. Create a volcano plot and MA plot to evaluate relationship among DGE statistics
     5. Create a heatmap to illustrate expression changes of differentially expressed genes

-In the previous lessons, we learned about how to generate a table with Differentially Expressed genes
+In the previous lessons, we learned about how to generate a table with Differentially Expressed genes.

 ``` r
 # DO NOT RUN